Board of Directors: 5 Things They Can Do To Help

 Many nonprofits start their fiscal year in July, so obviously, many will see a decline in fundraising.
 However, you and your board of directors have to remember that we will soon be in the holiday season and Giving Tuesday activities.
 And, as you know, this is an opportunity to attract new donors.
 First, work with your CFO and the appropriate board directors to prepare, review, and analyze all annual and fiscal reporting.
 It should include reviewing your budget, making any adjustments, and making preparations for the next fiscal year.

 Once you have a perfect sense of the financial picture and monies you need to raise, it’s time to focus on fundraising.
 Yes, you still need to prioritize fundraising.
 And, one of the things you should do is to get creative on your fundraising.
 Meaning, look at new and innovative ideas and don’t just do business as usual.
-Check out Classy’s list of 25 fundraising ideas.
-Also, if you want to take a deep dive into fundraising ideas, then also take a look at these unique fundraising ideas.
+And, if you want to take a deep dive into fundraising ideas, then also take a look at these unique fundraising ideas.

 F2OTallQuote_0720b4.
 Review of Your Brand’s Image in the Community